Use These Tips To Choose Your Wedding Florist With Confidence

 Choose a Florist Who is a Good Fit for You.

-For the best results, don’t try to fit a round peg into a square hole when it comes to selecting your florist.
+Don’t try to fit a square peg into a round hole when you select a florist.

-But if you’re looking for someone to provide expertise on how to activate a space or bring a theme to life, and hope to include larger elements that need to be built on-site, such as floral arches and floral chandeliers, the services you’re after will more likely align with those of a professional florist.
+But if you’re looking for someone to provide expertise on how to activate a space or bring a theme to life, and hope to include larger elements that need to be built on-site, such as floral arches and floral chandeliers, the services you’re after will more likely align with those of an experienced floral professional.

 Check Their Minimums

-It’s a good idea to ask about getting a sample contract so you can look over any terms and conditions that may apply to your wedding.
+It’s a good idea to ask about getting a sample contract to look over any terms and conditions that may apply to your wedding.
 Some of them are likely negotiable.

 Keep an Open Mind